 From one capital to the next, we follow the blue waters of the Danube River past the luxurious palaces of the Viennese nobility to Slovakia’s capital, Bratislava.
 We spend the night in the old town on the forest-fringed banks of the river, overlooked by the city’s impressive castle.

-Cycling along the Danube we cross back into Austria before entering Hungry through Nickelsdorf where on June 27, 1989, in what has become a historic event, Hungarian and Austrian Foreign Ministers opened the sealed border by symbolically cutting the barbed wire fence.
-The process of the opening up of Hungary’s border was topped off 2 months later by more than 600 East Germans attending the “Pan-European Picnic” on the Hungarian border broke through the Iron Curtain and fled into Austria.
+Cycling along the Danube we cross back into Austria before entering Hungary through Nickelsdorf where on June 27, 1989, in what has become a historic event, Hungarian and Austrian Foreign Ministers opened the sealed border by symbolically cutting the barbed wire fence.
+The process of the opening up of Hungary’s border was topped off 2 months later when more than 600 East Germans, attending the “Pan-European Picnic” on the Hungarian border, broke through the Iron Curtain and fled into Austria.
 A chain of events was in motion and the Berlin Wall fell later that year.

 Iron Curtain Bike Tour Highlights